Networking has its own language. On top of that, there are a lot of acronyms. If you can't speak and understand the language, you won't get anywhere.

 netstat command provides

 loads of information on a machine's network communications.

 It's available under Linux, Unix, Apple OS X,

 and Windows, but the precise format

 SSL / TLS

 We don't really use SSL any more, it should be nothing but TLS or Transport Layer Security, but we're all in the habit of saying "SSL".
 Learn how it works, and how to use it correctly and safely.

-How Browsers Use TLS SSL/TLS Security Issues Google Cloud, FreeBSD, and TLS Using Free "Let's Encrypt" TLS Digital Certificates on GoDaddy Hosting
+How Browsers Use TLS SSL/TLS Security Issues Running TLS 1.3 with Nginx and OpenSSL Google Cloud, FreeBSD, and TLS Using Free "Let's Encrypt" TLS Digital Certificates on GoDaddy Hosting

 Apache HTTP/HTTPS Server